 A few months ago, I managed to get in with Fancy Hands.
-There is already a review of them up that I wrote last year, but I wanted to point out a few things now that I have some personal experience.
+This has been a popular work from home job, so I wanted to point out a few things now that I have some personal experience.

 I really, really enjoy the work.
 It’s fun to help others and do these little tasks.
 I think one of my favorite things about it is that you never know what you’re going to be doing.
 It could be anything from researching hotel costs in some foreign country to calling a place of business to find out if they have something.

 Fancy Hands is Flexible